 - The creation of a rainbow colored "You Are Welcome Here" logo that can be found throughout the department on office and lab doors, our website, and more.

-*EEB Diversity Committee: Jo Kurdziel, committee chair, Liliana Cortés Ortiz, Nyeema Harris, John Vandermeer, Teal Harrison, Amanda Meier, Beatriz Otero, Elizabeth Walker
+*EEB Diversity Committee: Jo Kurdziel, committee chair, Lynn Carpenter (fall), Liliana Cortés Ortiz, Vincent Denef (winter), Nyeema Harris (fall), Tim James, Dan Rabosky (winter), Stephanie Alcala, Teal Harrison, Tamara Milton

 The Frontiers Master's Program is designed to attract a diverse student body interested in research within the fields of ecology and evolutionary biology.
 Read more about the program>>